Bedrock-OSS/bedrock-wiki/docs/entities/detecting-other-entities.md

     },
     "event": "event:on_player_detected" //the event that fires when all the conditions in event_filters are met }
 ```

 ## Using BP Animations & Animation Controllers
 The `for_each` function and `query.get_nearby_entities` or `query.get_nearby_entities_except_self` can also be used for detecting other entities.
 They are more effective than using `minecraft:entity_sensor` because they are better at detecting if the entity you want to detect goes away than with `minecraft:entity_sensor`.
 The only downside is that they're experimental.

 This example you'll be following will make pigs say "oink oink" upon detecting players, though you can replace those with whatever you want.
-First of all, copy paste this BP animation:
+First of all, copy-paste this BP animation:

-<CodeHeader>BP/animations/detection animation.json</CodeHeader>
+<CodeHeader>BP/animations/detection_animation.json</CodeHeader>

 ```json
 {